ss16318/SalesForecasting/README.md

 Sales were forecasted using two approahces: **ARIMA model** (AutoRegressive Integrated Moving Average) and **XGBoost model** (eXtreme Gradient Boosting)

 The challenge used a root mean squared logarithmic error (RMSLE) metric to measure performance.
 It was found that the XGBoost model performed better achieving an RMSLE of 0.43 (while the ARIMA model achieved 0.44).
-However, given the similarity in error measure, further analysis should be carried out to definitively determine the better model.
+However, given the similarity in error measure, further analysis should be carried out to definitively determine the better model. *(For comparison the winning model achieved a score of 0.38 on the Kaggle Leaderboard)*

 Two types of data were used for the models: